 From Where the Word Brandy Derived

-The word itself is derived from the Dutch word “BRANDEWIJN” which means burnt wine.
-Brandy is the distilled essence of an alcoholic fermented product made from in most cases fruit, but also it can be made from other things as well.
+The word itself is derived from the Dutch word “brandewijn” which means burnt wine.
+Brandy is the distilled essence of an alcoholic fermented product made from, in most cases, fruit, but also it can be made from other things as well.
 The origins of brandy can be traced back to the Muslim Mediterranean states of the 7th and 8th centuries.
 Their Arabian chemists experimented with distilling grapes and other fruits to make medicinal spirits.
 However, the refined brandy that we know today was developed in the 16th century by Dutch and French wine merchants.
-It was started because the wine that was being made in the area which is now Cognac.
-Because Cognac was on the Seacoast, it was being shipped to Holland where the Dutch drank the wine.
-But they were finding, that it was because of the long sea trip, that the wine would not be so wonderful when it arrived in Holland and also was very expensive to ship large quantities of it.
-So the wine producers got the brilliant idea of well.
-Why don’t we just concentrate this wine?
-Why don’t we distill it and then when it gets to the other side when it gets to Holland they’ll just add water, and they’ll have the wine.
-Obviously, you can’t reconstitute wine by that’s been distilled into wine again.
-But when the distilled product got to Holland everybody said: “Hey we like this.
-A lot better than the wine you were sending us so keep sending this distilled stuff”.
+It was started because of the wine that was being made in the area, which is now Cognac.
+Because Cognac was on the Seacoast, it was being shipped to Holland, where the Dutch drank the wine.
+But they were finding that it was because of the long sea trip that the wine would not be so wonderful when it arrived in Holland, and also was very expensive to ship large quantities of it.
+So the wine producers got the brilliant idea as well.
+Why don’t we just concentrate on this wine?
+Why don’t we distill it, and then when it gets to the other side when it gets to Holland, they’ll just add water, and they’ll have the wine.
+Obviously, you can’t reconstitute wine that’s been distilled into wine again.
+But when the distilled product got to Holland, everybody said: “Hey, we like this.
+A lot better than the wine you were sending us, so keep sending this distilled stuff”.
 So this is the reason why cognac was made.

 So How the Cognac is Made